astrid12345/Visium_ST/README.md

 ## About

 This repository contains scripts used in the study to analyze spatial gene expression changes in multiple sclerosis lesions.
-The analysis includes various figures and data related to gene activity and clustering.
+The analysis includes plotting functions for gene activity maps and clustering.

 ## Repository Structure